History of the bikini: Legal and moral resistance

 The National Legion of Decency pressured Hollywood to keep bikinis from being featured in Hollywood movies.
 The Hays production code for US movies, introduced in 1930 but not strictly enforced until 1934, allowed two-piece gowns but prohibited navels on screen.
 But between the introduction and enforcement of the code two Tarzan movies, Tarzan, the Ape Man (1932) and Tarzan and His Mate (1934), were released in which actress Maureen O'Sullivan wore skimpy bikini-like leather outfits.
 Film historian Bruce Goldstein described her clothes in the first film as "It's a loincloth open up the side.
 You can see loin."
 All at Sea (a.k.a.
 Barnacle Bill) was allowed in the US in 1957 after all bikini-type clothes were removed from the film.
 The Girl in the Bikini was allowed in Kansas after all the bikini close ups were removed from the film in 1959.

 In reaction to the introduction of the bikini in Paris, American swimwear manufacturers compromised cautiously by producing their own similar design that included a halter and a midriff-bottom variation.
 Though size makes all the difference in a bikini, early bikinis often covered the navel.
 When the navel showed in pictures, it was airbrushed out by magazines like Seventeen.
 Navel-less women ensured the early dominance of European bikini makers over their American counterparts.
 By the end of the decade a vogue for strapless styles developed, wired or bound for firmness and fit, along with a taste for bare-shouldered two-pieces called Little Sinners but it was the halterneck bikini that caused the most moral controversy because of its degree of exposure.
-So much so as bikini designs called "Huba Huba" and "Revealation" were withdrawn from fashion parades in Sydney as immodest.
+So much so that bikini designs called "Huba Huba" and "Revelation" were withdrawn from fashion parades in Sydney as immodest.